innovationOUtside/nb_extension_tagstyler/README.md

 Content in Jupyter notebook markdown cells can be styled by adding a range of `alert` class arrtibutes to to divs contained within the cell.

-Wouldn't it be easier if we could just tage the cell?
+Wouldn't it be easier if we could just tag the cell?

 Currently, only `alert-success`, `alert-warning` and `alert-danger` tags are supported.
 You also need to manually reload the notebook in the browser to render the styling. *(TO DO: try to mod the tag entry thing so it reflows the cell styling if a cell tag is added?)*